Good Laboratory Practice

 Please note This module is a core component of the School of Medical Sciences accredited Biomedical Sciences degree program.

 Laboratory Skills The skills sessions include laboratory activities, alongside theory to support the understanding of the basic techniques and principles of laboratory equipment.
-Each session will consist of a small assessment, each of which will account for 5% of the module mark.
-The assessments will be available on Blackboard after the laboratory sessions.
+Each session will consist of a small assessment.

 Practical Students will apply what they've learned during the skills sessions to generate and interpret data and present this information as a laboratory report.

 Tutorials The module will conclude with tutorial sessions to cover aspects of the laboratory sessions and to prepare for the theory-based examination questions.

 A good student has a thorough understanding of the methods used in the preparation of samples for laboratory analysis with a confident level of laboratory skills demonstrated in practical work.
 The laboratory reports summarise the practical work and underlying theory well, but may be too technical and/or contain some incorrect statements.
 Statements are followed up by explanation and context.
 The figures and tables are fully annotated, but the captions may be to brief.
 Most laboratory calculations are correct and contain units.
 There is limited evidence of knowledge acquired outside of the provided lecture and practical content.
 Harvard style referencing is correctly used.